New Patients (479) 323-3011

 How do I care for my dental crown?

-To care for your dental crown, all you have to do is maintain your proper oral hygiene habits.
+To care for your dental crown, all you have to do is maintain proper oral hygiene habits.
 Crowns require the same type of care as your natural teeth.
 If you brush at least twice a day and floss around the tooth crown, especially at the gums, your crown will last many years.